willviles/Immerse/README.md

 ## Basic Setup

 #### Build HTML markup
-At its most basic configuration, Immerse.js will build your section based site from simple HTML markup.
+At its most basic configuration, Immerse.js will build your section based page from simple HTML markup, automatically handling scrolling and navigation:

 ```html
 <body>